Moral panic: Immigration

-A series of moral panic is likely to recur whenever humans migrate to a foreign location to live alongside the native or indigenous population, particularly if the newcomers are of a different skin color.
+A series of moral panic is likely to recur whenever humans migrate to a foreign location to live alongside the native or indigenous population, particularly if the newcomers are of a different skin color or religion.
 These immigrants may be accused of: bringing alien cultures and refusing to integrate with the mainstream culture; putting strain on welfare, education, and housing systems; and excessive involvement in crime.

 Media technologies

 The advent of any new medium of communication produces anxieties among those who deem themselves as protectors of childhood and culture.
 Their fears are often based on a lack of knowledge as to the actual capacities or usage of the medium.
 Moralizing organizations, such as those motivated by religion, commonly advocate censorship, while parents remain concerned.

-According to media studies professor Kirsten Drotner:[E]very time a new mass medium has entered the social scene, it has spurred public debates on social and cultural norms, debates that serve to reflect, negotiate and possibly revise these very norms.… In some cases, debate of a new medium brings about – indeed changes into – heated, emotional reactions … what may be defined as a media panic.Recent manifestations of this kind of development include cyberbullying and sexting.
+According to media studies professor Kirsten Drotner:

+[E]very time a new mass medium has entered the social scene, it has spurred public debates on social and cultural norms, debates that serve to reflect, negotiate and possibly revise these very norms.… In some cases, debate of a new medium brings about – indeed changes into – heated, emotional reactions … what may be defined as a media panic.Recent manifestations of this kind of development include cyberbullying and sexting.